Rodney Carney: Personal

 Carney's mother, DeAndra Ware, was a world-class sprinter holding the world indoor record in the 60-yard dash and 55-meter dash and would have competed in the 1980 Summer Olympics if not for the U.S. boycott.
 The fact that she could not compete in the Olympics motivated Rodney to play in the NBA.
 DeAndra was also the Indiana state champion in the 100m and 200m dash.
 His brother, Ron Slay, was a basketball star at the University of Tennessee and plays professional basketball in Europe.
 He also has two other half-brothers: Ramon Foster who played football at University of Tennessee, and Renardo Foster, who played football at University of Louisville.
-Renardo played for the NFL's St. Louis Rams and Ramon is currently a member of the Pittsburgh Steelers.
+Renardo played for the NFL's St. Louis Rams and Ramon played for the NFL's Pittsburgh Steelers.